Azure/data-management-zone/docs/EnterpriseScaleAnalytics-AzureDevOpsDeployment.md

 Now, you can navigate to the pipeline that you have created as part of step 5 and monitor it as each service is deployed.
 If you run into any issues, please check the [Known Issues](/docs/EnterpriseScaleAnalytics-KnownIssues.md) first and open an [issue](https://github.com/Azure/data-management-zone/issues) if you come accross a potential bug in the repository.

+## Add Root Collection Administrator role to Purview account

+Since Purview account is being deployed using the SPN, at this point, the only account that has access to Purview account in the data plane, is the service principal.
+Use the [instructions in this guide](https://docs.microsoft.com/azure/purview/tutorial-metadata-policy-collections-apis#add-the-root-collection-administrator-role) to assign additional user accounts to Purview Root Collection as Collection Admins through the API.

 >[Previous](/docs/EnterpriseScaleAnalytics-ServicePrincipal.md)
 >[Next](/docs/EnterpriseScaleAnalytics-KnownIssues.md)